b6428259/englishkorat_go/GROUP_BASED_SCHEDULING_API.md

 ```

 This comprehensive system provides full flexibility for managing both structured class schedules and ad-hoc events/appointments while maintaining proper permissions, payment tracking, and notification workflows.

+## Users API — Search

+The `GET /api/users` endpoint supports a `search` query parameter that searches across multiple user fields.
+Matching results are ordered by relevance to surface the most likely matches first.

+Ranking (highest → lowest):
+- Exact match on `email` or `phone` (highest priority)
+- Exact match on `username`
+- Exact match on student `first_name`, `last_name`, or `nickname`
+- Partial match on `username`
+- Partial match on `email` or `phone`
+- Partial match on student name fields

+Examples:

+- Search by exact email (highest priority):
+  GET /api/users?search=alice@example.com

+- Search by phone (exact or partial):
+  GET /api/users?search=0812345678
+  GET /api/users?search=08123

+- Search by username or student name (partial match):
+  GET /api/users?search=john
+  GET /api/users?search=สมชาย

+Notes:
+- The implementation performs a case-insensitive search and will only JOIN the `students` table when a `search` is present to avoid unnecessary joins for simple listings.
+- For large datasets consider adding indexes on `users.email`, `users.phone`, `users.username`, and `students.first_name/last_name` to improve performance.